 - Annually evaluate the performance of the Audit Committee and assess the adequacy of the Audit Committee charter.

-The Audit Committee shall have the authority to retain such outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions and shall receive appropriate funding, as determined by the Audit Committee, from the Company for payment of compensation to any such advisors.
+The Audit Committee shall have the authority, in its sole discretion, to retain such outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions and shall receive appropriate funding, as determined by the Audit Committee, from the Company for payment of compensation to any such advisors and ordinary administrative expenses.
+The Audit Committee shall set the compensation, and oversee the work, of any such advisors.

 - Financial Expert